March Madness BetMGM Bonus Code: Use SI1500 to Earn up to $1,500 in Bonus Bets

 More BetMGM offers for all users

-BetMGM isn’t just rewarding new customers — existing users can also take advantage of exclusive March Madness promotions throughout the tournament.
-Check out the latest offers available today:
+The action doesn’t stop at your first bet — BetMGM has offers for existing users to take advantage of too.
+Whether you’re backing a top seed or eyeing an underdog upset, there are plenty of ways to boost your winnings and earn extra rewards.

-- BetMGM March Matchups $250,000 Pick’Em: Enter the BetMGM March Matchups Pick’Em, make your picks, and earn points for a share of the $25K prize pool each entry period.
+- BetMGM March Matchups $250,000 Pick’Em: Take part in BetMGM’s March Matchups Pick’Em, submit your picks, and rack up points for a shot at the $25K prize pool each entry period.

-- Odds Boost Token: Get a boost for one First Four game of your first choice.
+- Odds Boost Token: Use your token to enhance the odds on any First Four game of your choosing.

 How to claim $1,500 in bonus bets from BetMGM

-Claiming this BetMGM offer is easy — just follow these simple steps to get started:
+Claiming this BetMGM promo is a breeze, just follow these four simple steps:

-- Register: Click on any link on this page to sign up at BetMGM using BetMGM bonus code SI1500.
-Your personal information will be required to verify your account.
+- Register: Click any link on this page to create a BetMGM account using bonus code SI1500.
+You'll need to provide some personal details for verification.

-- Make a deposit: Make a minimum deposit of $10 to activate the BetMGM welcome offer.
+- Make a deposit: Fund your account with at least $10 to unlock the welcome offer.

-- Place a bet: Place a real-money wager on March Madness or any other sports betting market.
-If you lose, BetMGM will reimburse you with up to $1,500 in bonus bets.
+- Place a bet: Bet on March Madness or any other eligible market.
+If your first bet loses, BetMGM will refund you up to $1,500 in bonus bets.

-- Use your bonus: If you wager less than $50 and lose, you’ll receive one bonus bet of equal value.
-If you bet more than $50 and lose, expect five bonus bets to land in your account.
+- Use your bonus: A losing bet under $50 will be matched with a single bonus bet, while bets of $50+ will be refunded as five separate bonus bets.

 Can you bet on March Madness in the US?

-Yes, although some states impose limits on college sports betting and prop bets for college players, the majority of states permit wagers on March Madness.
-Check the table below to see your state's position on March Madness betting.
+Yes.
+While some states have restrictions on college sports betting or player props, most allow wagering on March Madness.
+Refer to the table below to see where your state stands.

 Compare March Madness betting promos

-Once you’ve claimed your BetMGM bonus code offer, you can pounce on three additional standout welcome bonuses from Selection Sunday through to the championship game.
-Here are details of each new-user promo:
+Once you've claimed your BetMGM bonus code offer, you can take advantage of three more exciting welcome bonuses.
+Here’s a breakdown of each new-user promotion:

 BetMGM